Aaron-Bopp/TIM/40_Evergreens/Use spaced repetition as a memory tool for your second brain.md

 This introduces [[friction]], which is in direct contradiction to the [[philosophy]] of [[My TIM]]:
 [[Your second brain should be frictionless access to a curated base of knowledge]]

 [[Spaced repetition]] can help allieviate this friction, by helping our first brain make connections in our second brain.
 Because this process is fruitful for creating connections it makes it vital in creating a strong [[second brain]], because [[Webs of thought are densely linked]].

-My experience with this practice has been very fruitful, and I think that anyone uses conceptual notes could benefit from this practice: [[Using spaced repetition for your conceptual notes]].
-By using spaced repetition for our [[evergreen notes]] we make so that we can help our evergreens grow even when we are away from our computer: [[Evergreen notes organize knowledge so that it can grow]]
-^[For me, this is especially helpful because [[Neurodivergent people cannot stop their brain from solving problems]].]

-While the main aspect of memory is the connections we make, the anytime we spend in notes and work with the note content will help us remember it.
-Additionally, if note content is confusing or layed out unintuitively, we may become more focused on that than the actual thought.
+While the main aspect of memory is the connections we make, any time we spend in notes and work with the note content will help us remember it.
+Additionally, if the note content is confusing or is layed out unintuitively, we may become more focused on that than the actual thought.
 This is why I also [[use spaced repetition to weed your digital garden]]

 ### <hr class="footnote"/>